Ip Kwok-him

 Ip Kwok-him, GBM, GBS, JP (葉國謙; born 8 November 1951) is a former unofficial member of the Executive Council of Hong Kong, served between 2016 and 2022.
 He is also former member of the Legislative Council of Hong Kong for the District Council (First) functional constituency and Hong Kong delegate to the National People's Congress and the former convenor of the caucus of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) in the Legislative Council.
 He was awarded the Grand Bauhinia Medal (GBM) by the Hong Kong SAR Government in 2017.

 Early life, education and teaching career

 Ip was born in Hong Kong on 8 November 1951 to a driver father.
-His father came from Guangzhou before the Communist Party of China took over.
+His father came from Guangzhou before the Chinese Communist Party took over.
 He studied at the Hon Wah College, a leftist pro-Communist school in the Western District.
 He later graduated from the South China Normal University with a degree in Bachelor of Art in Geography.
 After he graduated, he returned to the Hon Wah College as a teacher where he taught for 20 years.